sahahn/BPt_app/README.md

    ['eventname', 'event', 'events', 'session_id', 'session', 'time_point', 'event_name', 'event name']
    Within BPt_app, this column lets you filter data by a specific eventname value.

-   6. A few general notes about adding data to BPt:
+   1. A few general notes about adding data to BPt:
       - You may add multiple datasets, just with different folder names
-      - Data will be processed by BPt upon launch of the web application, this means that if you add a new dataset once the application has already been launched initially, that dataset will be processed in the background upon the next launch of the application.
-It will then not appear as an option until done processing and again re-launched.
+      - Data will be processed by BPt upon launch of the web application, this means that if you add a new dataset once the application has already been launched initially, that dataset will be processed upon the next launch of the application.
+Re-loading the web page can trigger the app to look for changes to the backend data.
       - If a feature / column overlaps across different data sources, e.g., data1.csv, data2.csv, then that feature will be merged across all data files, and saved in a new file.
 Merge behavior is if new values are found (as indexed by subject id and eventname overlap) they are simply added.
 If overlapped values are found, the newer value for that subject_id / eventname pair will be used.
       - You can change or delete data files or datasets at will, this will just prompt BPt to re-index that dataset and changes will be made accordingly.